-- 2. We need to understand more about how JSS is teaching students about STEM career opportunities in the Army and Department of Defense. - o During JSS, did you learn anything about STEM careers in the Army or Department of Defense? - How did you learn about them (e.g., field trips, invited speakers, other activities, etc.)? - Are you interested in pursuing a career in STEM with the Army or Department of Defense? - 3.
+- 1. Why did you choose to participate in JSS this year? - How did you hear about JSS? - O Who did you hear about it from? - 2.
+We need to understand more about how JSS is teaching students about STEM career opportunities in the Army and Department of Defense. - During JSS, did you learn anything about STEM careers in the Army or Department of Defense? - How did you learn about them (e.g., field trips, invited speakers, other activities, etc.)? - o Are you interested in pursuing a career in STEM with the Army or Department of Defense? - 3.
 The AEOP sponsors a wide range of national STEM outreach programs other than JSS.
 You are definitely eligible to participate in some of these programs and we need to know if you learned about them during JSS. - During JSS, did you learn about any of the outreach programs that the AEOP sponsors?
+(Camp Invention,

+GEMS, JSHS, etc.)

-(SMART, NDSEG, HSAP, etc.) - How did you learn about them? - Do you think that you will try to participate in any of those programs? - 4.
-Tell us about your experiences in JSS this year. - What, specifically do you think you got out of participating in JSS? - How do your experiences in JSS compare to your school experiences in STEM? - What would you say was the biggest benefit you gained from participating in HSAP? - 5.
-Do you have any suggestions for improving JSS for other students in the future? - 6.
+- o How did you learn about them? - o Do you think that you will try to participate in any of those programs? - 4.
+Were you happy that you chose to participate in JSS this year? - O What, specifically do you think you got out of participating in JSS? - Were there any other benefits of participating in JSS? - 5.
+Do you have any suggestions for improving JSS for other students in the future. - 6.
 Last Chance Have we missed anything?
 Tell us anything you want us to know that we didn't ask about.